codewhitesec/qubes-keepass/README.md

 [user@app-vm ~]$ cat etc/qubes-rpc/custom.QubesKeepass
 #!/usr/bin/sh

-# Do not remove the redirect, as xclip will block the qrexec call without it.
-xclip -selection clipboard &> /dev/null
+xclip -selection clipboard
 ```

 Make sure that is executable and that such a file exists on each *AppVM* you want to use *qubes-keepass* with.
+As the *qrexec*
+service is defined outside the persistent portions of an *AppVM*, you probably want to set it up within the *AppVMs* template.

 ### Usage